 With so much support from the federal government, it's an excellent time to be in the clean energy business.
 In 2010, global investment in clean energy research was up 30 percent from 2009 at a total of $243 billion.

-For lots more information on green technology and alternative energy sources, follow the links on the next page.
+For lots more information on green technology and alternative energy sources, follow the links below.

 - Department of Energy.
 "Department of Energy Awards $338 Million to Accelerate Domestic Geothermal Energy."
 October 29, 2009 (Accessed April 20, 2011.)http://www.energy.gov/news/8233.htm